 \subsubsection{Different Years}

 In Table \ref{tab:CiteDiffYears}, we show our parameter estimates for patent citation networks from 1975, 1980, 1985, 1990, and 1995.
-We further sample the data in same way that we described in Section \ref{subsec:CiteData}, and our model specification is the same as the one that we described in Section \ref{subsec:CiteModel-Specification}.
+We further sample the data in same way that we described in Section \ref{subsec:CiteData}, and our model specification is the same as in Section \ref{subsec:CiteModel-Specification}.

-For each of the award years that we consider, the distribution parameters are similar in magnitude and have the same level of statistical significance.
+For each of the patent years that we consider, the distribution parameters are similar in magnitude and have the same statistical-significance level.
 The distribution of $\beta_{1n}$ is qualitatively similar for all of the examined years.
-For the examined years, we observe a decreasing trend for the parameters $m_{2}$ and $m_{3}$.
+For the examined years, we observe a decreasing trend in the parameters $m_{2}$ and $m_{3}$.
 The trend in $m_2$ suggests that the importance of sub-category has decreased with time.
 We also observe a decrease in $s_{2}$ with time.
 These observed trends are suggestive of general ones, and examining all years in the patent citation network using temporal network analysis \cite{holme2019} is an important direction for future research.

-The correlation ($\textrm{cor}_{12}$) between $\beta_{1n}$ and $\beta_{2n}$ is statistically insignificant for each of the examined award years.
+The correlation ($\textrm{cor}_{12}$) between $\beta_{1n}$ and $\beta_{2n}$ is statistically insignificant for each of the examined patent years.
 Similarly, $\textrm{cor}_{23}$ is statistically insignificant for all years except 1995.
 The associated correlation parameters are small in magnitude for all of these years.